To articulate one's needs;

-The objectives of the "Our City, Our Rights" are:
+The objectives of the "Our City, Our Rights" project are:

 We began to pilot this project in 2017.
-The multi-phase NNNU process will cover the following civic issues: safety, sanitation, transportation, recreation and electoral democracy.
-The project is funded by the individual donations that come to Prajnya.
+The multi-phase NNNU process was designed to cover the following civic issues: safety, sanitation, transportation, recreation and electoral democracy.
+The project has been funded by the individual donations that come to Prajnya.

 We estimate that each phase of the process costs about Rs.
 8000/-, so that with each group where we initiate it, the process costs about Rs.
 40,000/-.
 If enabling women and girls to exercise their citizenship rights is important to you, do consider making a donation to support this work.

-On August 14, we held a consultation as part of this project, which was attended by members from six local NGOs: Centre for Women’s Development and Research; Forum for Women’s Rights and Development; Penn Thozhilalar Sangam; Positive Women’s Network; Roshni; and Working Women’s Forum.
+On August 14, 2018, we held a consultation as part of this project, which was attended by members from six local NGOs: Centre for Women’s Development and Research; Forum for Women’s Rights and Development; Penn Thozhilalar Sangam; Positive Women’s Network; Roshni; and Working Women’s Forum.
 Each group shared its main concerns vis-a-vis civic problems.
 We short-listed four areas: cleanliness, safety, the thoughtless location of TASMAC shops and the challenges of accessing government benefits and services.
 A fifth area emerged, as both problem and cause: women's lack of representation and voice.
 Participants compiled these demands under the collective identity, "Penngal Koottamaippu."
-Read the English version charter here.
-For Tamil, click here.
+Read the charter in English and in Tamil.

 In the first phase of the NNNU process, we focus on safety.
 The Safetipin App, which is based on an elaborate safety audit exercise, is our main tool, used either on the smartphone or in adaptation through a written survey instrument.
 Following an orientation on civil and civic rights, we train participants to use the tool.
 We work with them to document their findings.
 The idea is that where possible, we will also facilitate a sharing with local decision-makers.